 The One who says He declares “the end from the beginning” reveals that eventually ten kings (or rulers) who are the successors of both the eastern and western “legs” will unite.
 They will form the last resurrection of the Roman Empire—the final embodiment of Babylon.

 There is some bad news ahead.
 These final ten rulers will give their support to a coming union of church and state in Europe, which will aspire to world dominance.
-As Johannes Haller, a popular German historian who died in 1947, put it: "In the memory of the German people the old [Holy Roman] Empire lives on as a time of greatness and splendor that must one day come to life again" ("The Greatest Epoch of the German People," 1944).
+As Johannes Haller, a popular German historian who died in 1947, put it, “In the memory of the German people the old [Holy Roman] Empire lives on as a time of greatness and splendor that must one day come to life again” (Herzstein, p. xvi).

 After an interlude of apparent peace and prosperity, this system will plunge the whole world into a hellish nightmare.
 Unless God were to intervene by sending Jesus Christ back to this earth, utter destruction would result and no flesh would be left alive (Matthew 24:21–22, 29–30).

-Historically, was there an institution claiming to represent Christ ("like a lamb," v.
-11) and holding sway over the populace by means of various "miracles" (v.
-14)—an institution which taught the devil's false message that God's law was "done away" and which insisted that its adherents give their loyalty to the Holy Roman Empire?
+Historically, was there an institution claiming to represent Christ (“like a lamb,” Revelation 13:11) and holding sway over the populace by means of various “signs” (v.
+14)—an institution that taught the devil’s false message that God’s law was “done away” and insisted that its adherents give their loyalty to the Holy Roman Empire?
 Throughout the medieval period, the Church of Rome did exactly this!

 Why the two horns?
 The Church of Rome is both an ecclesiastical and a civil government.
 The pope is both a religious leader and a civil head of state.
 Bible prophecy shows that the church-state union of the Middle Ages was a forerunner of end-time events whose scale will be far grander.